OfficeChromatography/quanTLC_Installation/README.md

 In case of problems, you can consult the log file quanTLC-install.txt.

-Then, run this command to launch the application
+Then in R, run this command to launch the application
 ```r
 quanTLC::run.quanTLC()
 ```